sapcc/terraform-provider-ccloud/website/docs/r/automation_v1.html.markdown

   recipes that are run in the exact order.

 * `chef_attributes` - (Optional for the Chef type) A map of Chef cookbook attributes.
 Must be a valid JSON object.
-Changing this forces a new resource to be created.

 * `debug` - (Optional for the Chef type) An enabled debug mode will not delete the temporary working directory on the instance when the automation job